 The first rally was held in 1933.
 It was held every year after that.
-The events were well documented even then as all competitors received their own “Official Handbook and Programme of Events”.
+The events were well documented even then, as all competitors received their own “Official Handbook and Programme of Events”.
 The rally can also be construed as a memento to the once thriving British motorcycle manufacturing industry.Early Years

 During the 1939 National Road Rally, a total of 891 riders took part.
 Almost all riders rode British motorcycles except a few who rode German-made BMWs.
 The Japanese, according to present day observers, were noticeable by their absence.
 This was expected as Japanese imperial forces were trying to conquer other parts of Asia like China and other parts of the world and not the motorcycle markets.

-The Model G Royal Enfield Bullet with a 350cc engine was being sold for 60 pounds.
+The Model G Royal Enfield Bullet with a 350 cc engine was being sold for £60.
 As per lore, the bike gave a superb performance in tandem with its handsome looks.
 Ownership of the Norton bikes was a matter of pride.
 Other than civilians, many police and service personnel competed in the National Road rally.
 Among contestants, Corporals, Sergeants, Bombardiers and Lance Sergeants competed in the rallies.
 Commissioned officers were also seen racing their bikes.
 The event was stopped for a few years after 1939 with the start of the Second World War.World War and its Aftermath

 The British riders during the Second World War won a number of bikes from the Germans.
 These include BMW bikes and multiple Puch 2 bikes.
 They also captured a number of Italian bikes like Moto Guzzi and Benelli.
 They also got one Harley-Davidson.
-How it got there from far away the United States remained a matter of mystery.
+How it came from far away the United States, remained a matter of mystery.